 The "V" shaped area of a roof where two sloping roofs meet.

 A corner where siding meets another substrate.
 Most vinyl contractors use J-channel and most fiber cement contractors use a trim board.

 The percentage of material ordered in excess of the estimated material needed for construction.

-Check out this video in which we explain all measurements that are included in the measurements PDF and how you can use these measurements.
+See this video in which we explain all of the measurements that are included in the measurements PDF and how you can use these measurements.